-Our young people are successful learners, confident individuals, effective contributors and
+Our young people are successful learners, confident individuals, effective contributors and responsible citizens.

-We value and enjoy our built

-and natural environment

-it for future generations.
+We value and enjoy our built and natural environment and protect it and enhance it for future generations.

-We reduce the local and

-impact of our consumption
+We reduce the local and global environmental impact of our consumption and production.

-global environmental

-and production.